nickzomp2/InsightCodingChallenge/README.md

 In short, the aforementioned code takes in border data and stores the information in various matrices.
 These matrices are then queried to extract data to calculate the aforementioned sum and running average values, before returning the information is the requested form.

 The code is fully scalable to larger datasets and is beneficial in the fact that the matrices act as databases for the border data, which can be queried if need be.
 Aside from built-in Python 2.7 functions, the only library that was used was csv, to handle the inputting and outputting of data.
 It should be noted that the csv library is a Python 2.7 standard library however.

+This repo also contains, in addition to the provided test, an additional test containing a larger dataset.
+This is to test the code's tolerance of a larger dataset, which larger amounts of variables, etc.